What to Expect During and After Sclerotherapy Treatment

 Your doctor will most likely recommend that you wear compression stockings for a few weeks after treatment and that you avoid sun exposure.
 The stockings will put a gentle pressure on the legs, allowing the treated veins to fade and helping to keep new spider veins from forming.

-Depending on the size of your spider veins and how many you have, you may need a series of sclerotherapy treatments.
+Depending on the size and area of your spider veins and how many you have, you may need a series of sclerotherapy treatments.
 The treatments are often spaced a few weeks apart.
 Even after a series of treatments, it can take as long as two months before the final results from sclerotherapy are visible.
+However, once results are achieved they do last a long time, although they are not permenant.